baoduy/hbd.astro-paper/src/content/blog/donet-01-mvc-anti-forgery-token-and-machine-key.md

 After accomplishing this, try submitting your website again.
 These measures should resolve the initial issue.

 <hr/>

-Thank you so much for your time, Really appreciate it!
+Thank you for your time!
+If you have any further questions, feel free to ask. 🌟✨🎁

 Steven
 [GitHub](<[https://github.com/baoduy](https://github.com/baoduy)>)